-GAME MANAGEMENT REGULATIONS 8.
+8. GAME MANAGEMENT REGULATIONS

-Varsity teams will play twelve (12) minute quarters; Frosh/Soph teams will play ten (10) minute quarters.

-- 2. Administrators will be assigned to supervise all Varsity contests. - 3.
+- 1. Varsity teams will play twelve (12) minute quarters; Frosh/Soph teams will play ten (10) minute quarters. - 2.
+Administrators will be assigned to supervise all Varsity contests. - 3.
 The home team shall wear dark jerseys, the visiting team shall wear white, unless the two school mutually agree to a different arrangement. - 4.
 Medical personnel must be present before a game may be started, and must remain on the field during the course of the contest.
 The first priority is to have a doctor in attendance.
 If a doctor is unavailable, a medical technician (EMT), registered nurse, paramedic, military medic, or a certified trainer may be used. - 4.1 A standby ambulance is also recommended, but does not meet the requirements for medical supervision. - 5.
 The coach of the home team shall notify the opposing team of any unnatural playing conditions. - 6.
 There shall be no more than thirty (30) minutes between the preliminary game and the second game, unless both schools agree to a longer time. - 7.
 Timing of football games shall be under the supervision of a qualified adult.
 (11-17-94) - 8.
 The playing field and the area immediately adjacent to it shall be restricted to team members, coaches, managers, officials, and other individuals necessary for conducting the game. - 8.1 Student assistants shall wear distinctive costume for easy identification. - 8.2 All scouting must be done from the stands.
 No scouts are allowed to stand at the end zone or on the sidelines. - 9.
 The playing field must be cleared a minimum of five (5) minutes prior to the kickoff, so pre game ceremonies may be conducted. - 10.
 Homecoming half-time may be extended to 20 minutes with the permission of both principals. - 11.
 For night games it is recommended that a minimum of 10 banks of portable lights be located as near to the field as possible.
-(12/2/04) - 12.
-It is recommended that prior to game day schools should clarify with the opponent the pre game routine, press box procedures and available facilities.
-(12/2/05)
+(12/2/04)